Aman-Godara/terraform-aws-api-gateway-resource-endpoints/README.md

 Other advantages:
 1. Compatible with any existing work/innovation on Terraform of your organization
-2. Easy & sreamlined methods to override the default settings to cater to your specific configuration needs.
+2. Easy & streamlined methods to override the default settings to cater to your specific configuration needs.
 3. Written using Terraform's (most famous IaC 2022) built-in language: Terraform Language

 Disadvantages: